How to optimize working capital: Strategies, examples, and expert advice

 Many treasurers and financial controllers are known to strategically delay vendor payments at the end of a financial reporting period to increase reported cash balances.
 However, this is only a temporary window dressing for the balance sheet, and does not yield long-term cash benefits.

 On the flip side, squeezing customers and suppliers for collection can strain valuable business relationships.

 With this in mind, businesses often turn to third party working capital solutions.

-How does a company manage working capital?
+How does a business optimize working capital?

-The most traditional way to optimize the working capital gap is through a bank line of credit.
+The most traditional way to optimize working capital is through a bank line of credit.
 This comes in many flavors, such as revolving vs. non-revolving, asset backed vs. fully secured, fixed rate vs. floating rating.
 The credit line size and pricing is determined based on the size and creditworthiness of the borrowing company.